COVID vaccination: Germans struggling to get appointments | DW | 11.01.2021

 But not everybody is so lucky.
 Many other social media users complain of spending days trying in vain to get through to the telephone hotline.
 Others talk about the disappointment of finally getting through to somebody — only to hear that no slots are available.

-Germany's five million elderly above the age of 80 are the first to get the vaccine, but many of them have no experience in making online bookings.
+Germany's 5 million elderly above the age of 80 are the first to get the vaccine, but many of them have no experience in making online bookings

-Alongside medical practitioners and care home staff, it is senior citizens aged over 80 who are supposed to be among the first to profit from the vaccination roll-out.
+Alongside medical practitioners and care home staff, it is senior citizens aged over 80 who are supposed to be among the first to profit from the vaccine rollout.
 That is, in Germany, an age range that totals around 5.4 million people, a large proportion of whom neither own a computer nor have any experience in making online bookings.

-In many instances, therefore, relatives do step in to try and ensure that an appointment can be made for those family members who are in the greatest danger of picking up the virus and falling ill.
+In many instances, relatives step in to try to ensure that appointments can be made for family members who are in the greatest danger of picking up the virus and falling ill.

-Just how quickly somebody actually gets an appointment — or not — can in large measure depend on where they live.
-Germany is a federal country, and protection against infections is one area that regional authorities in the sixteen federal states are responsible for.
+Just how quickly somebody gets an appointment — or not — can in large measure depend on where they live.
+Germany is a federal country, and protection against infections is one area that regional authorities in the 16 states are responsible for.
 They are also in charge of vaccination campaigns.

-North Rhine-Westphalia (NRW), the German state with the largest population, will vaccinate only doctors, nurses, and other carers, as well as residents in elderly and care homes through the end of January.
-People over eighty who are still living at home will not be vaccinated until February.
-And even then only those who have previously received a letter, in which — in the wording of the NRW health ministry Website: "the procedure from the first appointment to second vaccination is mapped out."
+North Rhine-Westphalia (NRW), the German state with the largest population, will vaccinate only doctors, nurses and other carers, as well as residents in elderly and care homes, through the end of January.
+People over 80 who are still living at home will not be vaccinated until February.
+And even then only those who have previously received a letter, in which — in the wording of the NRW Health Ministry website: "the procedure from the first appointment to second vaccination is mapped out."

 Anybody who, for instance, might not be capable of making their way to a vaccination center without assistance will, "unfortunately, have to be patient."

 Four federal states are currently planning to give the go-ahead for home vaccinations carried out by family doctors.
-This however depends on the availability of the Moderna vaccine that is already being delivered ready for use, is easier to handle, and can be stored in a regular refrigerator.
+This, however, depends on the availability of the Moderna vaccine, which is already being delivered ready for use, is easier to handle and can be stored in a regular refrigerator.
 The same applies to the compound developed by Oxford University and the pharmaceutical company AstraZeneca.

-Ensuring that Germany's elderly are protected against coronavirus will for some time to come remain a formidable challenge for the country's authorities.
+Ensuring that Germany's elderly are protected against the coronavirus will, for some time to come, remain a formidable challenge for the authorities.

 This article was translated from German.